Procrastination is a challenge for many entrepreneurs.

-Many entrepreneurs I speak to are looking at how to stop procrastinating.
+Many people I speak to are looking at how to stop procrastinating.

 In your business, do you sometime feel stuck and can’t stay engaged, focused and excited with what you’re working on?